-Cold morning, tiring day, dogs far away, no computer on, hear the sound of hydraulic pumps.
+Cold in the morning, tiring day, dogs far away, no computer on, hear the sound of hydraulic pumps.

-Working together in the cellar means living a full year in a single day, when everything ends and starts up again.
+Working together in the cellar means living a full year in a single day, when everything ends and starts up again from scratch.

-Quick decisions, be calm, stairs, pipes: the must is already flowing and tomorrow will be clear and sweet.
+Quick decisions, be calm, watch at the stairs, follow the pipes: the must is already flowing and tomorrow will be clear and sweet.

 Outside, it can also start raining after today’s sun.